Orlando Ellsworth: Civil War service

 After the outbreak of the American Civil War, Ellsworth assisted in raising a company of volunteers for the Union Army.
 Ellsworth was elected captain of the company, which was enrolled as Company K in the 24th Wisconsin Infantry Regiment.
 The 24th Wisconsin Infantry left the state in September 1862 en route to Kentucky, for service in the western theater of the war.
 They arrived at Louisville, Kentucky, on September 20, where they were assigned to the division of General Philip Sheridan, in the Army of the Ohio, under General Charles Champion Gilbert.

 On October 1, they left Louisville in pursuit of Confederate general Braxton Bragg, who had been attacking through the border states of Tennessee and Kentucky on his Kentucky campaign.
 The Union army encountered elements of Bragg's army near the city of Perryville, Kentucky, on October 7, and the next morning, the Battle of Perryville began.
 The main action of the battle occurred northwest of Perryville, the 24th Wisconsin, with its division, was located south of there.
 They engaged in defense of a cannon battery until the afternoon, when Bragg sent a small force against them—not knowing the strength of the Union position.
 The small Confederate attack was easily repulsed.

 After the battle, the 24th Wisconsin Infantry, with Sheridan's division, were reorganized into the right wing of the Army of the Cumberland, under General Alexander McDowell McCook.
 The Union resumed their pursuit of Bragg in December 1862, and engaged him near Murfreesboro, Tennessee, in the Battle of Stones River.
 Their division formed the left end of the right wing of the Union line.
 Their regiment supported a cannon battery on December 30, and remained lying in position overnight, without campfires, and suffered in the extreme cold.
 The Confederates attacked at dawn on the right flank of the Union line, and sent the entire wing into retreat.
 They managed to reform and stabilize their line by 10am, and the 24th Wisconsin Infantry was assigned to defend another cannon battery for the remainder of the battle.

 They spent the remainder of the Winter camped near Murfreesboro.
-Ellsworth fell ill shortly after the Battle of Stones River and was forced to resign due to disability in January of 1863.
+Ellsworth fell ill shortly after the Battle of Stones River and was forced to resign due to disability in January 1863.